Tyler O'Neill Preview, Player Props: Cardinals vs. Orioles

 Tyler O'Neill At The Plate

-- In 13.8% of his games this year, he has hit a long ball, and 3.6% of his trips to the plate.
+- O'Neill has picked up a hit in 64.6% of his 65 games this year, with more than one hit in 15.4% of those games.

-- In 21.5% of his games this season, O'Neill has driven in at least one run.
-In five of those games (7.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.
+- He has gone deep in nine games this season (13.8%), leaving the park in 3.6% of his chances at the plate.

-- He has scored in 33.8% of his games this season, with two or more runs scored in 6.2%.
+- O'Neill has driven home a run in 14 games this season (21.5%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.